 What is Submission Grappling?

 The grappling system that Reality Sports Martial Arts utilizes as part of the self-defense program is a progressive submission grappling system that joins Freestyle Wrestling, Greco Wrestling, Brazilian Jiu Jitsu, Japanese Jiu Jitsu, Judo, and Sambo into one style.
-We believe that a martial artist that is not only proficient while striking on their feet but confident in ground defense situations will aid in developing a well rounded self-defense practitioner.
+We believe that a martial artist that is not only proficient while striking on their feet but confident in ground defense situations will aid in becoming a well rounded self-defense practitioner.

 What is Wrestling?